diwaav/guess-my-number/README.md

-# guess-my-number
+# Guess my Number [CSE 20]
-[Python] A number guessing game created for my Beginning Programming in Python course at UCSC
+A simple guessing game in python